 • Splitting a file for parallel processing.
 To find the records for a split that covers a byte range [beg, end) use the index to find the smallest virtual file offset, v1, that falls in this range, and the smallest virtual file offset, v2, that is greater than or equal to end.
 If v1 does not exist, then the split has no records.
 Otherwise, it has records that start in the range [v1, v2).
-This method will map a set of contiguous, non-overlapping $file\ ranges$ that cover the whole data file to a set of contiguous, non-overlapping virtual $file\ ranges$ that cover the whole data file.
+This method will map a set of contiguous,

-26In the unlikely event the data file has no records, the index will consist solely of the sentinel offset.
+$^{^{26}}$ In the unlikely event the data file has no records, the index will consist solely of the sentinel offset.

-Field Description Type Value magic Magic string char[4] SBI\1 file_length Length of the BGZF file in bytes uint64_t n_records Total number of records uint64_t granularity Number of records between offsets, or -1 if unspecified int32_t n_offsets Number of virtual file offsets int32_t List of offsets $(n=n_offsets)$ offset Virtual file offset of the start of the record uint64_t
+Field Description Type Value magic Magic string char[4] SBI\1 file_length Length of the data file in bytes uint64_t md5 MD5 hash of the data file, or $16 \setminus 0$ bytes if unspecified byte[16] uuid UUID for the data file, or 16 \setminus 0 bytes if unspecified byte[16] n-records Total number of records uint64_t granularity Number of records between offsets, or -1 if unspecified $int32_t$ n_offsets Number of virtual file offsets int32_t List of offsets $(n=n_offsets)$ offset Virtual file offset of the start of the record uint64_t non-overlapping file ranges that cover the whole data file to a set of contiguous, non-overlapping virtual file ranges that cover the whole data file.